HB-1925

 Plain Language

-When a facility uses AI algorithms for clinical decision making, the AI must not supersede the health care provider's clinical judgment.
-The provider retains ultimate authority over patient care decisions including gathering information, diagnosing, and planning treatments.
-This is an ongoing operational requirement — every use of AI in clinical decision making must preserve human clinical authority.
+When a healthcare facility uses AI-based algorithms for clinical decision making, the AI must not supersede the health care provider's clinical judgment.
+The provider retains ultimate decision-making authority over patient care, including gathering information, diagnosing, and planning treatments.
+This is a continuous operating requirement that applies to each instance of AI use in clinical decisions.

 Statutory Text